-The City of Playford recognises the role of community engagement and public consultation to support decision-making and ensuring residents and other stakeholders can participate in the decision-making process.
+The City of Playford recognises the role of community engagement and public consultation to support decision making and ensuring our community can participate in the decision-making process.

-The Draft Strategic Asset Management Plan 2024/25 ensures Council can deliver services, maintain assets and achieve its strategic objectives in a financially sustainable manner in the short, medium and long term.
+The Draft Strategic Asset Management Plan 2025/26 ensures Council can deliver services, maintain assets and achieve its strategic objectives in a financially sustainable manner in the short, medium and long term.

-The community is invited to provide feedback on the draft Plan during a community engagement period.
+The community is invited to provide feedback on the Draft Plan during a community engagement period.
 The community engagement period is undertaken in accordance with Sections 122 and 123 of the Local Government Act 1999 (the Act), which states that Council must adopt a process or processes to ensure that members of the public are given a reasonable opportunity to be involved in the development and review of its strategic management plans.
 Specifically, the Act requires Council to make its Annual Business Plan and Budget available for public consultation for a period no less than 21 days.

-In accordance with the above, and the City of Playford Community Engagement Policy which states that any legislatively required consultation run for 28 days, the Draft 2024/25 Strategic Asset Management Plan, Annual Business Plan and Budget and Long Term Financial Plan will be released for a public consultation period from Wednesday 1 May to Tuesday 28 May 2024.
+In accordance with the above, and the City of Playford Community Engagement Policy (which states that any legislatively required consultation run for 28 days), the Draft 2025/26 Strategic Asset Management Plan, Annual Business Plan and Budget, and Long Term Financial Plan and will be released for a public consultation period from Wednesday 30 April to Tuesday 27 May 2025.